wuqui/lex231/pages/03 Dictionaries.md

 		- Freudian slip ([[Bauer2022Introduction]])
 			- > > If you talk to someone about electricity, and then make them read the phrase *sham dock*, they might very well say *damn shock*, because of the prior activation of words associated with electricity; and the phenomenon of the Freudian slip depends upon a subject area being readily activated in the brain, and brought out invertently, whether because of a word related in meaning or related in pronunciation.
 - [dictionaries]([[dictionary]]) ([[Bauer2022Introduction]])
+  collapsed:: true
 	- What is a word?
 		- {{embed ((65491e9b-279c-4c64-8449-bb9887725e8b))}}
 		- {{embed ((65491fa0-8899-4988-b352-35206d19517c))}}
 	- [[definition]]
+		- id:: 654a5d4c-eff8-4a6a-affd-a9bfbbfdeec2
-		- > The term ‘dictionary’ is usually restricted to real-world dictionaries that appear in print and online.
+		  > The term ‘dictionary’ is usually restricted to real-world dictionaries that appear in print and online.
 Dictionaries provide a list of words of whatever language they deal with — in our case, English — and then give a certain amount of information about each of them.
 Dictionaries tend to have two functions, which may, on occasions, conflict with each other:
 			- > to describe the language as it is,
 			- > and to provide an influence for establishing and maintaining the standard form of the language.
 	- [[descriptivism]] vs [[prescriptivism]]